By Greg Stobart at Stamford Bridge

-But that is what happened after its title challenge was all but mathematically ended with a scoreless draw with Norwich at Stamford Bridge on Sunday.
+But that is what happened after their title challenge was all but mathematically ended with a goalless draw with Norwich at Stamford Bridge on Sunday.

-In some respects, it was a fitting way to end a season that has offered encouragement - the club will finish at least third and was a Champions League semifinalist - but exposed the attacking deficiencies in the squad.
+In some respects, it was a fitting way to end a season that has offered encouragement - they will finish at least third and were Champions League semi-finalists - but exposed the attacking deficiencies in the squad.

 On a beautiful sunny day in west London, the Blues were lethargic from the outset and never really looked like scoring, despite hitting the woodwork twice through Andre Schurrle and David Luiz.

-It is a problem Chelsea has struggled with all season, when lesser sides come here to defend with men behind the ball.
-Mourinho may be a tactical genius, but he is yet to work out a way to break down the very game plan with which he has had so much success in big games this season.
+It is a problem Chelsea have struggled with all season, when lesser sides come here to defend with men behind the ball.
+Mourinho may be a tactical genius but he is yet to work out a way to break down the very gameplan with which he has had so much success in big games this season.

-Chelsea's sense of frustration will be rooted in the fact it has dropped so many unexpected points.
-Since the turn of the year, it has drawn home matches against West Ham and Norwich while it has lost against Aston Villa, Crystal Palace and Sunderland.
+Chelsea's sense of frustration will be rooted in the fact that they have dropped so many unexpected points.
+Since the turn of the year, they have drawn home matches against West Ham and Norwich while they have lost against Aston Villa, Crystal Palace and Sunderland.

-Incidentally, all of those results have occurred since Juan Mata - its best player in the two previous seasons - was sold to Manchester United in January.
+Incidentally, all of those results have occurred since Juan Mata - their best player in the two previous seasons - was sold to Manchester United in January.

-Mourinho has long sought to play down Chelsea's title prospects, but he must privately feel his club has blown it.
+Mourinho has long sought to play down Chelsea's title prospects, but he must privately feel that they have blown it.

 The hosts lacked intensity in their passing and were short of ideas, particularly during a dreadfully insipid first-half performance when most of the players seemed to have their minds more on the beaches of Rio de Janeiro and the World Cup than the Premier League title race.

-They were lucky to avoid coming in behind at halftime and down to 10 men after Norwich was denied a blatant penalty when Ashley Cole and John Terry both took out Martin Olsson in the penalty box early.
+They were lucky to avoid coming in behind at half-time and down to 10 men after Norwich were denied a blatant penalty when Ashley Cole and John Terry both took out Martin Olsson in the penalty box early on.

-Mourinho criticized Hazard for his unwillingness to sacrifice himself for his teammates and made his point by relegating the Belgian to the bench.
+Mourinho criticised Hazard for his unwillingness to sacrifice himself for his team-mates, and made his point by relegating the Belgian to the bench.

 Yet after such a poor opening period, Hazard was summoned at the break to inject some life into Chelsea’s performance, going some way to proving the attacker’s claim that he is often “asked to do it all by myself”.

-Hazard showed why, whatever his relationship with Mourinho and whatever the rumors about a summer transfer, he must stay at Stamford Bridge next season.
+Hazard showed why, whatever his relationship with Mourinho and whatever the rumours about a summer transfer, he must stay at Stamford Bridge next season.

 The Professional Footballers' Association's Young Player of the Year has scored 14 goals and provided nine assists in 33 Premier League games this season, and here played with vibrancy and creativity for 45 minutes.